from £247 /night help Price for guests, Nights approx:

-This is a magnificent, detached, 4 bedroom (each en-suiteI) new house just 5 minutes walk from Killarney town.
+This is a magnificent, 4 bedroom (all en-suiteI) stylish, detached new house, just 5 minutes walk from Killarney town.
 There is a well equipped kitchen/diner with all new high spec appliances including dish-washer, microwave and high quality kitchen with stone worktops.
 There is a wood burning stove to add to the cosy feeling of the house during evenings in.
 Off the kitchen is a Utility room with a washing and drying facilities, extra kitchen storage, ironing facilities etc. The sitting room is large and spacious with a flat screen tv, dvd player and satellite tv with wifi throughout the house.
 The seating is a three seater settee with two large armchairs.

 The hall way is welcoming and spacious with a luxurious deep carpet on stairway and landing.
 Downstairs flooring and all shower rooms are covered in contemporary style tiling.
 The bedrooms are all covered with high quality wood flooring.
 All linen and towels are provided and baby equipment is provided as required.
 Everything spotlessly clean.

-This house is quiet, spacious and convenient to Killarney town, Killarney National Park, Muckross House and Tork Waterfall to name a few, in an ideal location.
-Everything is brand new, as its a first time letting.
+This house is quiet, spacious and convenient to Killarney town, Killarney National Park, Muckross House and Tork Waterfall to name a few, in an ideal location, a few minutes from Killarney train and bus stations.
+Everything is brand new, as its new to the letting market.

 The town centre is five minutes walk, with shopping, walking coffee shops and restaurants.
 Nearby you will find cycling, golf, fishing, bird-watching, train station, bus station, tourist information, lake side relaxation, ( beach is easy reachable by car only, also mountain climbing).
 Strictly no smoking.
 If you want clean fresh air, children or people of all ages, this is the place to come.